raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 [tail-recursive]: https://en.wikipedia.org/wiki/Tail-recursive_function
 [trampolining]: https://en.wikipedia.org/wiki/Trampoline_(computing)

 Like our mockingbird, the trampoline pattern separates the code into a function that defines the work to be done, and a `trampoline` function that calls the recursive function.
-Th etramppline function checks the function's return value.
+The trampoline function checks the function's return value.
 If it's a [thunk], the trampoline evaluates the thunk, usually invoking the function again.
 Since the recursive function always returns before evaluating the next call, the stack does not grow.

 [thunk]: https://en.wikipedia.org/wiki/Thunk